HigherOrderCO/Bend/GUIDE.md

 Wait - there is something strange there.
 Why `return`, not `print`?
 Well, *for now* (you'll read these words a lot), Bend doesn't have IO yet.
-We plan to introduce it the upcoming weeks.
-So, *for now*, all you can do is perform computations, and see a result.
-Run the program above as:
+We plan to introduce it the next weeks!
+So, *for now*, all you can do is run computations, and see results.
+To run the program above, enter:

 ```
 bend run main.bend
 ```

 If all goes well, you should see "Hello, world!".
-The `bend run` command uses the reference interpreter, which is slow, but reliable.
-In a few moments, we'll teach you how to compile code to run on parallel CPUs and GPUs.
+The `bend run` command uses the reference interpreter, which is slow.
+In a few moments, we'll teach you how to run your code in parallel, on both CPUs and GPUs.
 For now, let's focus in learning some fundamentals!

 Basic Functions and Datatypes
 -----------------------------